-Yes, it is normal for some water to drain out of the vent on your Travel Trailers fresh water tank to leak some water for a couple of minutes if you have filled the tank to the top.
-If it is leaking continually then that may indicate a problem.
-Take a look at the video below to get a good explanation on properly filling up your RV's fresh water tank.
+ANSWER: Hi Marcus, yes, it is normal for some water to drain out of the vent on your trailer's fresh water tank to leak some water for a couple of minutes if you have filled the tank to the top.
+If it is leaking continually, then that may indicate a problem.
+Take a look at the video below to get a good explanation for properly filling up your RV's fresh water tank.

 Setup 2: There will be one screw on connection that you connect the hose to.
 There will be a valve that you use to choose whether you are going to fill up the fresh water tank or use city water from that connection.

 * When filling up your RV's fresh water or using city water the only type of hose you should use is a RV Drinking Water Hose.
 These hoses are designed to be used for drinking water and will not add any strange tastes to your water.

 * When filling up your RV's fresh water tank or using city water make sure that you have a good quality RV Water Filter attached to the fresh water hose.
 A good filter will help in filtering out bad tastes and sediments that can contaminate your RV's fresh water systems.
 You should replace these filters at least once every 6 months.